waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Current Location:** Union Cave
 *   **Hypothesis Chain:** Path to Ecruteak -> Path through Union Cave -> Path through Azalea Town.

-### Pathing Tool Issue
-*   **Problem:** `pathfinder_v3` failed to find a path to a visible unseen area in Union Cave B1F.
-*   **Hypothesis:** The tool's logic for finding entry points to unseen areas is flawed.
-It may only be checking immediate neighbors of unseen tiles, failing if the path to those neighbors is indirect.
-*   **Plan:** After the current battle, I will immediately refine `pathfinder_v3` with improved logic to find all traversable tiles adjacent to any unseen tile and then path to the closest one.

 ## IV.
 Agent & Tool Development Ideas
 *   **`stuck_advisor_agent`:** Analyzes current situation (location, goal, failed attempts) and suggests entirely new approaches, like interacting with different NPCs or exploring different areas, to break cognitive fixation.
+A potential lifesaver for situations like the Union Cave confusion.
 *   **`pathfinder_v4`:** A new version of the pathfinder tool that can optionally ignore specific object IDs during its impassability check, allowing it to path around some NPCs but not others.
 *   **`route_planner_agent`:** Takes a start and end location (e.g., city to city) and suggests the high-level route based on known map connections.